-I got this from Jim Labadie this morning.
+The story below was shared by Jim Labadie recently.
 This is a perfect example of the dogged determination required to achieve massive success following your passion.

 During all the times I tried and failed to open a successful school, I was called: